mashuzza/mashuzza/README.md

 ### Hi there, curious wanderer 👋 I'm Masha!

 My portfolio is currently baking in the data oven — still rising, not quite ready to serve.
-Most of my work is locked away in private repos (top secret stuff 🕵️‍♀️), but I’ll be adding some examples soon — stay tuned!
+Most of my work is locked away in private repos (top secret stuff 🕵️‍♀️), but I’ll be adding more examples soon — stay tuned!

-In the meantime, enjoy this placeholder message.
-It’s handcrafted with love and zero AI (probably). 💛
+In the meantime, feel free to check out the projects in the `r-projects` repo pinned below, and keep an eye out for upcoming SQL and Python examples.

+Handcrafted with love, data, and maybe just a tiny bit of corgi fluff. 💛

 <!--
 **mashuzza/mashuzza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.